Procurement

 Billions are wasted on SaaS shelfware every year.
 Those billions could be saved by companies understanding their usage and becoming more efficient.

-SaaS management tools show utilization data across all of your contracts, but if you don’t have a tool, you can request license usage data from the suppliers directly.
+SaaS contract management tools report utilization data across all of your contracts, but if you don’t have a tool, you can request license usage data from your supplier rep directly.

 Spend comparison audits dovetail with utilization audits, but capture a different picture.
-Comparing actual and contracted spend gives you a clear view of 3 major leakages: Overspend, rogue spend, and utilization changes.
+Comparing actual and contracted spend gives you a clear view of 3 major leakages: overspend, rogue spend, utilization changes.

 Overspend